Storefront for Art and Architecture: Background

+In January 1994 the first exhibition to be presented in the gallery after the installation of Acconci and Holl’s redesigned facade was held: „Upstairs Down.
+The Pit, The Tower, The Terrace Plateau“ by Peter Noever, curated by Kyong Park, Shirin Neshat and Peter Noever.
+The exhibition was the first to be presented in the gallery after the installation of Acconci and Holl’s redesigned facade.
+The facade underwent restoration in the summer of 2008.

 In 2006–2007, the exhibition “Clip/Stamp/Fold: The Radical Architecture of Little Magazines,” organized by architectural historian and curator Beatriz Colomina, addressed the important role of independent architecture publications in the architectural movements of the 1960s and 1970s.
 The Pop-Up exhibition "CCCP: Cosmic Communist Constructions Photographed" was held in an unused portion of a print shop on Sunset Boulevard in Los Angeles from April 11 to May 17, 2008, and featured Frédéric Chaubin's photographs of late Soviet architecture.
 In 2009, the Spacebuster, a portable, expandable pavilion designed by Raumlabor to transform public spaces of all kinds into points for community gathering, traveled throughout Manhattan and Brooklyn for 10 consecutive evenings hosting various community events.
 In 2011, Storefront responded to the Occupy Wall Street movement in New York City by calling for public submissions of ideas for improving communication with economic and political powers.
 In 2012, Storefront teamed up with design studios Family New York and PlayLab to help add exposure for the +POOL project, as part of the Storefront Starter initiative.

 A series of talks, "Postopolis!," were held in New York (2007), Los Angeles (2009) and Mexico City (2010) reflect about the current state of cities and design practices.

 In 2014, the Storefront led the project "Letters to The Mayor," which Domus journal described as "a program designed to highlight the sometimes overlooked relationship between architects and local political authorities, and to facilitate new conversations between them."
 Several exhibition have specifically worked with the Acconci/Holl facade as a key element of design, including SO-IL’s design for the “Blueprint” exhibition, and Abruzzo Bodziak Architects’ design for the exhibition “Architecture Books—Yet to be Written,” the anchor program for the 2018 New York Architecture Book Fair.